nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ## Advice and warnings

 - Play a female character.
 This awards you with 500 extra G in the mail.
-- You need to have collected enough forageables by the end of the day to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring) 2.
+- You need to have collected enough forageables by the day's end to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring) 2.
 - You must mine and store at least one [Stone](https://stardewvalleywiki.com/Stone) at some point during the day for Spring 2.
 - Pause often!
 It's instantaneous, free, and allows you to think.
 - Throughout your travels you will almost certainly come across [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot).
 These should be planted as soon as you are able.
 See the [Rice Shoots crop planner](https://stardew.info/planner/7-careful-ants-snuggled-easily) for a suggested plan.
 Certain tiles should strategically be left alone for future [Sprinkler](https://stardewvalleywiki.com/Sprinkler) use.